Last updated: November 2023

 - proof of trust document and income of all beneficiaries;

-- a copy of the applicant’s ID and proof of income for all business owners if the property is registered in multiples owners’ names;
+- a copy of the applicant’s ID and proof of income for all owners if the property is registered to multiple owners;

-- a copy of the applicant’s ID and proof of income for all other members if the property is registered as a Close Corporation (CC);
+- a copy of the applicant’s (person residing) ID and proof of income for all other members if the property is registered as a Close Corporation (CC);

-With regards to electricity, the City provides a LIFELINE TARIFF but this must be requested by the customer, it is not applied automatically and are subject to meeting conditions/criteria.
+Please contact the City of Cape Town to find out if you qualify for the LIFELINE TARIFF via their Call centre number.
+This must be requested by the customer, it is not applied automatically and is subject to meeting conditions/criteria.